ghcjs/jsaddle/README.md

 When it reaches the synchronous command a haskell type JSException will be thrown (this may not be the thread that initiated the command that caused the exception).
 You can use `syncPoint` and `syncAfter` to force the exception to be thrown.
 There are `JSM` versions of `catch` and `bracket` that also include a `syncPoint` call.

+## Building with Stack
+The `jsaddle-webkit2gtk` runner can be difficult to build with stack.
+See [this issue](https://github.com/ghcjs/jsaddle/issues/38#issuecomment-331392995) if you get stuck.